mongodb/docs/source/includes/faq-agents.rst

 Preferred hostnames also allow you to specify the hostname to use for servers with multiple aliases.
-This prevents servers from appearing multiple times under different names in the MMS interface.
+This prevents servers from appearing multiple times under different names in the |mms| interface.

 How do I download the Monitoring Agent?
 ++++++++++++++++++++++++++++++++++++++++++